Nolonar/RM_Plugins-TitleMap/README.md

 You can see the Map ID in the status bar at the bottom of the RPG Maker UI.

 ![Screenshot editor][setup2]

+## Known issues

+- `Play Movie...` command renders video above everything.
+Player can still interact with title command window, but can't see it.
+- Commands belonging to the *Scene Control* group (e.g. `Battle Processing...`) may cause an infinite loop.
+That's because all Switches (including Self Switches) and Variables are reset when returning to the Title Screen.

   [on]: TitleMap_on.png
   [setup]: TitleMap_setup.png